-A. Mid-block Lanes.
-Lots may be developed without frontage onto a public street when the lot access is provided by a series of mid-block lanes, as shown above.
+- A. Mid-block Lanes.
+Lots may be developed without frontage onto a public street when the lot access is provided by a series of mid-block lanes, as shown below.
 Mid-block lanes shall be required whenever practicable as an alternative to approving flag lots.
-The lanes shall meet the standards for alleys, per Chapter 3.4.100.R, and subsections C-F, below.
+The lanes shall meet the standards for alleys, per Chapter 3.4.100.R, and subsections C-F, below. - B. Flag Lots.
+Flag lots may be created only when mid-block lanes cannot be extended to serve future development.
+A flag lot driveway may serve no more than two (2) dwelling units, including accessory dwellings and dwellings on individual lots, unless Uniform Fire Code (UFC) standards are met for more units.
+When UFC standards are met, the maximum number of dwellings shall be six (6).
+A drive serving more than one lot shall have a reciprocal access and maintenance easement recorded for all lots.
+No fence, structure or other obstacle shall be placed within the drive area.